Eat.Drink.Pure

 Jump to Recipe Print Recipe

-Batch prep this Turmeric Paste to save time in the kitchen.
+Learn how to make turmeric paste (golden paste) to take advantage of turmeric’s immune-boosting properties.
 You can use it in so many ways!
 You can add it to hot water in place of a frozen immunity cube to make turmeric tea, swap out the powdered turmeric for this golden paste to make Haldi Doodh, and even substitute it for turmeric in my Coconut Shrimp Curry.
 Plus, it takes just 15 minutes to make!

-This turmeric paste recipe is one you never thought you needed.
+Honestly, this turmeric paste recipe is one you never thought you needed.
 I sure didn’t!
 Why create this recipe, then, you may ask?
-Well, after my Lemon Ginger Syrup recipe went viral, many asked for a recipe without honey, and so, my Immunity Bombs recipe and this one were born.
-And Instagram loved them so much that I created a whole series of turmeric-based recipes.
+Well, after my Lemon Ginger Syrup recipe went viral on social media, many asked for a recipe without honey, and so, my Immunity Bombs recipe and this one were born.
+And Instagram loved them so much that I’ve since created a whole series of turmeric-based recipes.

 ChatGPT